eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 </div>
 </p>

-Even in this balanced scenario, **EloqKV** and DragonflyDB both outperform Redis, largely due to their capacity to utilize multiple worker threads. **EloqKV** exhibits similar throughput to DragonflyDB.
-As concurrency increases, **EloqKV** shows a slightly higher P999 latency than DragonflyDB, but it remains under 4ms even at 1024 concurrent connections.
-Similar to other workloads, **EloqKV** proves to be an effective solution, particularly for mixed read-write workloads.
+**EloqKV** exhibits similar throughput to DragonflyDB.
+As concurrency increases, **EloqKV** shows a slightly higher P999 latency than DragonflyDB, but remains under 4ms even with over a thousand concurrent connections.

+### Analysis and Conclusion

+Based on the previous experiments, we can obtain some interesting observations.
+In this section, we will give some ( opinionated ) analysis.

+#### Single Worker vs Multiple Workers vs Cluster

+We can observe that for in-memory caching applications, **EloqKV** and DragonflyDB can significantly outperform _single process_ Redis on a modern multi-core server.
+The difference is a result of a fundamental [design philosophy](https://redis.io/blog/redis-architecture-13-years-later/) took by Redis.
+Redis restricts internal in-memory data structure operations to a single worker thread, while multiple IO threads handle networking and persistency.
+In comparison both **EloqKV** and DragonflyDB allow multiple workers.

+There is already plenty of debate on whether the performance comparison is fair, given that Redis is supposed to scale horizontally even on a single server node through deployment as a cluster with multiple instances/shards.
+However, a cluster and a single server behaves differently.
+For example, one cannot perform transactional "MULTI" operations cross servers.

+Though DragonflyDB avoids the issue of horizontal scaling on a single server node, it was still designed as a _single node server_, not a distributed system.
+DragonflyDB is not cluster aware, and requires external mechanisms to scale out.
+Moreover, it also cannot perform "MULTI" operations cross servers. **EloqKV** fully eliminates these issues as **EloqKV** is a full blown distributed transactional database.

+#### Do We Really Need to Specialize?

+Currently, **EloqKV** lacks a few optimizations such as io_uring based networking support.
+Due to these limitations, our profiling shows that **EloqKV** is bound by the networking stack when serving the workloads in previous experiments.

+Even so, as the experiments demonstrated, **EloqKV** works **almost** as well as DragonflyDB on a workload that DragonflyDB was specifically designed and optimized for.
+This begs the question of whether designing special database software for limited use cases is profitable.
+Notice that unlike Redis and DragonflyDB, **EloqKV** is much more than a single node memory cache.
+Indeed, experiments in the next section and our follow up blog posts will show that **EloqKV** performs very well as a clustered system, as a durable data store, or even as a fully ACID transactional store.

+**EloqKV** is based on our [Data Substrate](/blog/2024/08/11/data-substrate) technology.
+We believe that with this revolutionary technology, users can greatly reduce the complexity of their data management infrastructures by eliminatating many specialized databases for their data management needs.

-## Scaling to Cluster Mode
+## Scaling in Cluster Mode

+Most key-value caches support horizontal scaling and can operate in a cluster mode.
+They partition data into multiple slots and distribute the slots to each shards.
+In a horizontally scaled cluster, KV caches pretty much scales linearly, modulo load imbalances and failure cases.
+To achieve such scalability, application developers need to understand the concept of "slots" and "shards" and "tags".
+And so called "cluster-aware" clients need to know the topology of the cluster and direct requests to the proper server where data reside.

+Unfortunately, nodes in a cluster may fail.
+Sometimes external tools (such as [Sentinel](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel/), [Twemproxy](https://github.com/twitter/twemproxy), [Dragonfly Cloud services](https://www.dragonflydb.io/docs/managing-dragonfly/cluster-mode)) are used to monitor the health and perform fail-over for the cluster.
+How these tools interact with the clients are never well specified.
+Clustering for KV cache is notoriously full of pitfalls, and the fundmental reason is that all the KV caches are first designed as a single node process, while clustering is often an afterthought.

+**EloqKV** can work as a single node server while leveraging various clustering tools to provide horizontal scalability.
+In this mode, it can work with all the "smart Redis clients" and provide the same scalability as other caching solutions.
+However, as a general purpose distributed database, a **EloqKV** cluster can also work as a whole, without exposing cluster details to the clients.
+A client can just interact with any node in an **EloqKV** cluster without worrying about whether the key is local to the server, how many servers are in the cluster, how data are shareded among the servers, whether there is a failure happening in the cluster, or whether the cluster is reconfiging to dynamically increase or reduce capacity.

-We compare the performance of a single-node **EloqKV** instance with that of an **EloqKV** cluster to evaluate its linear scalability.
+Obviously, shielding cluster details has cost.
+In particular, a node redirecting requests will cause an extra network round trip.
+In this section, we compare the performance of a single-node **EloqKV** instance with that of an **EloqKV** cluster to evaluate the scalability.

 In this assessment, **EloqKV** operates in pure memory mode, with persistent storage and transactional features disabled."

 ### Hardware and Software Specification

-The benchmark was conducted on AWS (region: us-east-1) EC2 instances with Ubuntu22.04.

 **Server Machine:**